-Due to a review of GME funding status, resident stipends for the year beginning July 1, 2012, are not established.
-Once known, they will be communicated to all residents.
-Current academic year stipends = $43,915.00.
+The estimated stipend will be approximately $46,000, and is not determined until June of the residency year.
 GME-eligible postgraduate students are eligible for a flexible benefit package which includes choices among health, life, and disability insurance.
 Future income is contingent upon continued availability of federal funds and, therefore, is subject to change at any time.

 The dental resident will be responsible for the timely payment of established program fees and will receive a salary.
-Established program fees which are the responsibility of the Resident include $1000.00 per semester equipment tax fee ($2000.00 total) and background check fee of $30.00.
+Established program fees which are the responsibility of the resident include $1,000 per semester equipment tax fee ($2,000 total) and background check fee of $30.

 Student Loans and Loan Deferment

 Currently, postgraduate students are considered students of the College of Dentistry for financial aid purposes.
 Postgraduate students may get financial aid information from the UNMC Financial Aid Office and student loan payments for postgraduate students can be deferred.